laxmananand/zoqq_depl/docs/getting-docs/onboarding.md

 KYB is a legal requirement for many payment services designed to prevent businesses from becoming involved in money laundering, fraud, and other financial crimes.
 It serves as a protective measure ensuring businesses operate in a lawful and ethical manner, thereby maintaining the trust of clients and partners.

-Airwallex offers multiple options to submit KYB information:
+zoqq offers multiple options to submit KYB information:

 - **Embedded KYB component**: You can onboard customers through a UI component embedded directly into your site.
-- **Hosted flow**: You can redirect customers into a flow hosted by Airwallex.
+- **Hosted flow**: You can redirect customers into a flow hosted by zoqq.
-- **Native API**: You have full control of the onboarding UI, built on top of Airwallex APIs.
+- **Native API**: You have full control of the onboarding UI, built on top of zoqq APIs.

 ## Handle Payment Enablement RFI

-After you submit your connected account for activation, Airwallex might request additional information to successfully enable payments-related capabilities on the account.
+After you submit your connected account for activation, zoqq might request additional information to successfully enable payments-related capabilities on the account.

 The additional information may include the following: